nbirillo/hyperstyle-analyze/analysis/src/python/data_collection/README.md

 | **&#8209;&#8209;ids_from_column** | Column in `.csv` file defined by **&#8209;&#8209;ids_from_file** to get ids from. |
 | **&#8209;&#8209;count** | Count of requested objects. |
 | **&#8209;o**, **&#8209;&#8209;output** | Path to directory where to save the results. |

+For using API you need to be authorized in Hyperskill/Stepik.
+When the information gathering will start, you will see the authorization page.
+Check your `name` and `user id` and press `Authorize` button.